Sarah Urist Green: Personal life

-Sarah Urist Green met John Green when they both attended the same preparatory school in Indian Springs, Alabama.
+Sarah met John Green when they both attended the same preparatory school in Indian Springs, Alabama.
 They became reacquainted eight years later in Chicago, when John began dating Sarah's boxing partner; after they broke up, John became friends with Sarah.
 Urist became engaged to Green on April 22, 2005, and the two married on May 21, 2006.
 They have two children.

 In his early videos on the Vlogbrothers YouTube channel, John often referred to Sarah as "the yeti", because while she was talked about frequently in his videos, by her own request she did not appear on camera.
 As John's internet presence grew into a career and Sarah's own professional life developed, she grew more comfortable in front of the camera, stating in an interview in 2013, "I'm ready now to acknowledge now that I'm no longer really 'The Yeti', but I'm a full person."